Managing tables and directories

 - To delete non-key columns from the table, click

-in the appropriate line.
+in the relevant row.
 You cannot delete columns that make up a primary key. - Configure automatic partitioning:

-- By size: If enabled, a partition is split into two when a certain data size is reached.
+- By size: If enabled, a partition is split into two when it reaches a certain data size.

-- By load: If enabled, a partition is split into two if it is under high loads for a certain period of time (uses a lot of CPU time).
+- By load: If enabled, a partition is split into two if it receives high throughput (uses a lot of CPU time) for a certain period of time.

-- Auto-partitioning by size in MB: Threshold data size at which auto partitioning by size is triggered.
+- Auto-partitioning by size in MB: Data size threshold that triggers auto-partitioning by size.

-- Minimum number of partitions: Number of partitions in the table below which no partition merge by size or load is performed.
+- Minimum number of partitions: Number of partitions in the table below which no partitions are merged by size or load.

-- Maximum number of partitions: Number of partitions in the table above which no splitting by size or load is performed.
+- Maximum number of partitions: Number of partitions in the table above which no partitions are split by size or load.

 - Bloom filter for primary key: If enabled, YDB uses a Bloom filter